 I AM Power List

 Make a list of as many positive words about yourself as possible.
 We call this a Power List because it is a very powerful tool to have on hand when we need to remind ourselves about the goodness that is such a great part of who we are.
 What we say after I AM is true for each of us.
 Keep the list someplace where you will see it often.
 Having strong I AMs is vital to positive communication which leads to being confident and resilient.

 This is a great activity to also do at home with your friends and family.

 Create I AM blocks….

 This activity can be done collectively as a class or individually.

 What you say after I AM is true for you.

-Write down 1 or more words that are true for you.
+Write down 1 word per block that is true for you.

-Display I AM blocks outside the classroom any way you’d like.
+Display I AM blocks anywhere you would like.